The Rouget Waterfall in Sixt-Fer-à-Cheval: The Queen of the Alps

 • In summer: A small paved road takes you directly to the foot of the waterfall.
 Parking is available on site.

-Access on foot: The hike from Salvagny
+Access on foot: Hiking from Salvagny

 For a total immersion in the Haute-Savoie forest, we recommend the walking route starting from the hamlet of Salvagny: